se-edu/se-book/uml/objectDiagrams/objects/introduction/outcomes.md

-* <span id="outcome-objectDiagrams-objects-one">:trophy: Able to interpret objects shown in UML notation :one:</span>
+:trophy: Can interpret objects shown in UML notation :one: